lasantosr/intelli-shell/README.md

 - [ ] Usability improvements to manage stored commands (including aliases)
 - [ ] Support for more terminals
   - [x] [Fish](https://fishshell.com/)
+- [ ] Export also labels and UI to filter what to export
 - [ ] Deploy to package managers
 - [ ] Sync user bookmarks using some public / private Git repo